-You may notice a difference on your dental benefits summary between the submitted fee and the accepted fee.
 The submitted fee is the amount that the dental office charges for your service and submits to Delta Dental.
-The accepted fee is the amount your dentist agrees to accept from Delta Dental as full payment for your dental service.
-Log in to your account to access your documents.
+The accepted fee is the amount your dentist agrees to accept from Delta Dental as full payment for your service.

-Note: If any of the information above is missing from the document you receive from your dentist, enter it onto the claim form.
+If any of the information above is missing from the document you receive from your dentist, enter it on the claim form.

-Not satisfied with the service your dentist provided?
-We urge you to communicate directly with your dentist to address your questions and concerns.
-You can also contact customer service for assistance.
-If your concerns still haven’t been resolved, you may file a formal grievance.
+If you're not satisfied with the service your dentist provided, contact the dental office.
+If your concerns still aren't resolved, you may file a formal grievance.

-If you need assistance, you can contact customer service to file your grievance over the phone.
+If you need assistance, contact us to file your grievance over the phone.